jrcpulliam/LLsim/README.md

-# LLsim
+# Main README file for LLsim package

-Line list simulator for use in testing and practicing outbreak analysis
+> Line list simulator for use in testing methods and practicing outbreak analysis